Possible reactions to sexual violence

 - Fear of rejection, or need to please others at any cost

-- Attachment difficulties (i.e., reluctance to create emotional bonds)
+- Attachment difficulties (such as a reluctance to create emotional bonds)

 - Isolation or the feeling that no one understands you